galeoconsulting/atlassian-rest-cli/README.md

 ##Introduction
 JIRA plugin which provides a possibility to use your favorite programming language to script and interact with JIRA server realtime.
 The plugin provide following working modes:

-* JIRA web-executor interface - allows to execute script input from Jira admin interface, no continuos working session support and no working context preservation between invocations.
+* JIRA web-executor interface - allows to execute script input from Jira admin interface, no continuous working session support and no working context preservation between invocations.
 * JIRA web-cli interface - allows to create and manage working scripting sessions from Jira admin interface, connect to them and execute script code in the scripting session context - state is preserved between invocations.
-* The are sample console clients available (Ruby, Groovy) which works similar to interactive language shells (irb, groovysh).
+* The are sample console clients available (Ruby, Groovy) which work similar to interactive language shells (irb, groovysh).
+* Sample JIRA configuration scripts.

 At the moment following programming languages are supported: